cancerberoSgx/node-lucene/javap/README.md

 ## TODO

- * Contribute to java-node : add to examples to .npmignore - all its users are downloading lucene .jars on npm install !! n and probably same goes for test/ and **/*.class
+ * Contribute to java-node : add to examples to .npmignore - all its users are downloading lucene .classPath on npm install !! n and probably same goes for test/ and **/*.class